ARE YOU LOOKING FOR A PRIVATE SCHOOL?

 7. Thinking that academics are everything

-There is still a widespread belief that academic performance will guarantee a secure future to ones child, a good job, great income – hence the tendency to choose the most highly-ranked schools, based on the exam results obtained by students, the number of Olympiads in which students participate, prizes won in various academic competitions and so on.
+There is still a widespread belief that academic performance will guarantee a secure future for one child, a good job, great income – hence the tendency to choose the most highly-ranked schools, based on the exam results obtained by students, the number of Olympiads in which students participate, prizes won in various academic competitions and so on.

 But the school should provide “the whole package” and stimulate both emotional intelligence, social skills, critical thinking, creativity, physical tonus and other soft skills so important for a child to develop harmoniously so that he can become a well-balanced adult.